U.S. inflation hits 3.3 in march 2026 as energy prices soar

 U.S. inflation hits 3.3% in march 2026 as energy prices soar

-U.S. consumer price inflation accelerated in March 2026, reaching an annual rate of 3.3%.
-This is the highest reading since May 2024 and a sharp jump from 2.4% in February.
+U.S. consumer price inflation accelerated sharply in March 2026, reaching an annual rate of 3.3% - the highest reading since May 2024 and a significant jump from 2.4% in February.
+According to the Bureau of Labor Statistics, the Consumer Price Index (CPI) rose 0.9% month-over-month, the largest single-month increase since June 2022.

 Energy volatility drives inflationary pressure